ahsan2010/ahsan2010.github.io/_publications/2020-ad-provider-EMSE.md

 ---
-title: "A longitudinal study of popular ad libraries in the Google Play Store"
+title: "[P6] A longitudinal study of popular ad libraries in the Google Play Store"
 collection: publications
 permalink: /publication/2020-ad-provider-EMSE
 date: 2020-01-08